 After Hurricane Power Outages, Looking To Alaska's Microgrids For A Better Way

-The waterfront island off Alaska's southern coast is one of the busiest commercial fishing ports in the country.
-Inside the Ocean Beauty seafood plant in Kodiak, where a maze of conveyer belts carry gutted salmon, manager James Turner ticks off everything that contributes to his monthly electricity bill: canning machines, pressure cookers, freezers lights.
+This archipelago in the Gulf of Alaska is home to one of the busiest commercial fishing ports in the country.
+Inside the Ocean Beauty seafood plant in Kodiak, where a maze of conveyer belts carry gutted salmon past workers in hairnets and gloves, manager James Turner ticks off everything that contributes to his monthly electricity bill: canning machines, pressure cookers, freezers lights.

 "We use a lot of power here," he says.

 Plus, down the road is the nation's largest Coast Guard base and to the south is a state-owned rocket launch facility.
-It's no small feat, then, that the power for all of this is generated right here on this cluster of islands.
+It's no small feat, then, that the power for all of this is generated right here on the island, from almost entirely renewable sources.

-More places are exploring creating microgrids after a spate of hurricanes knocked out power to millions.
+More places are exploring creating microgrids after a spate of hurricanes and other storms knocked out power to millions in recent years.
 In Puerto Rico, especially, advocates say this could help key institutions like hospitals and military bases keep the lights on when the larger grid goes down.
 They might want to look north — far north — for guidance.

 "Alaskans have been doing this for 50 years," says Ian Baring-Gould, of the National Renewable Energy Lab in Boulder, Colorado.
-He says the state "has an amazing wealth of expertise in that area."
+He says the state's remote communities have "an amazing wealth of expertise in that area."

 Of course, not all of Alaska's microgrids run on renewable energy.

 Kodiak has long gotten most of its electricity from a hydro dam.
-But a decade ago, as the community grew, it was relying more and more on diesel generators.
+But a decade ago, as demand grew, it was relying more and more on diesel generators.
 The cost of diesel was high and unpredictable, a problem for businesses trying to forecast their expenses.

 "When you have that threat of a diesel bill hanging over your head every month, that is very motivating to find solutions," says Jennifer Richcreek of the Kodiak Electric Association, or KEA.